 What is the chance that Sharp will release a folding gaming phone?

 It is certainly not inconceivable that a Sharp foldable smartphone will also be introduced in the future.
-It is also not the first time that we come across a folding gaming smartphone.
-At the beginning of this year, a Samsung gaming smartphone was patented, this device also had a foldable display.
+It is also not the first time that we have come across a folding gaming smartphone.
+At the beginning of this year, a Samsung gaming smartphone was patented; this device also had a foldable display.